amitsaha/python-chaos-sprinker/README.md

-# python-chaos-sprinker
+# Python Chaos Sprinkler

-Sprinkle some chaos in your applications
+When this repository is complete, it will host ways to inejct some chaos into your Python applications.
+Think "chaos middleware" or "chaos interceptor" for your applications.